hindu-comm/mail_stream_advaita-l/2015/07/akdhandaakara_vRitti/120__shrImallalitAlAlitaH.md

 > attributes are differentiable.
 >

-​You are going one level up.
-Please, stay on vyavahAra and talk about ghaTa-paTa-GYAna.​
+You are going one level up.
+Please, stay on vyavahAra and talk about ghaTa-paTa-GYAna.

 >